apache/hawq-docs/admin/ambari-admin.md

 2. Click **HAWQ** in the list of installed services.
 3. Select **Service Actions > Add HAWQ Standby Master** to start the Add HAWQ Standby Master Wizard.
 4. Read the Get Started page for information about HAWQ the standby master and to acknowledge that the procedure requires a service restart.
 Click **Next** to display the Select Host page.
-5. Use the HAWQ Standby Master menu to select a host to use for the standby service.
+5. Use the dropdown menu to select a host to use for the HAWQ Standby Master.
 Click **Next** to display the Review page.

     **Note:**
     * The Current HAWQ Master host is shown only for reference.
 You cannot change the HAWQ Master host when you configure a standby master.